arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![IoT Cloud "Thing" variable setup](assets/user-manual-33.png)

 You should see the `led` variable in the Cloud Variables section.
-Navigate into **Dashboards** and select the **BUILD DASHBOARD** button; this will create a new dashboard and give your dashboard a name.
+Navigate into **Dashboards** and select the **CREATE DASHBOARD** button; this will create a new dashboard and give your dashboard a name.

 ![IoT Cloud Dashboards page](assets/user-manual-34.png)